 For those wondering why do dogs like squeaky toys, here are three theories that shed light on this burning question.

 Why do dogs like squeaky toys?
 3 theories

 According to experts, squeaky toys recreate the predatory instincts.
 After all, the domestic dogs of today descended from wild wolves that hunted for food, and the squeaky nose coming from the toy sounds a lot like a small frightened animal.

-This theory makes even more sense when you consider that dogs often try to remove the squeaker, and once that’s done and the “animal is dead,” they suddenly lose interest.
+This theory makes even more sense when you consider that dogs often try to remove the squeaker, and once that’s done and the “animal is silenced,” they suddenly lose interest.

-It’s hard to imagine your sweet baby angel as a killer, I know.
+It’s hard to imagine your sweet baby angel as a hunter, I know.
 Fortunately, however, the only thing your dog is killing here is an inanimate object made up of stuffing or plastic.